waldophotos/kafka-avro/README.md

   });
 ```

+#### Consumer using streams to consume

+The current version doesn't supports stream (working in progress).
+If you need this feature, use the version `0.8.1` - https://github.com/waldophotos/kafka-avro/tree/v0.8.1

 Same deal here, thin wrapper around node-rdkafka and deserialize incoming messages before they reach your consuming method.

 * [node-rdkafka Consumer Tutorial](https://blizzard.github.io/node-rdkafka/current/tutorial-consumer.html)